Welcome to the Kitzes Lab

 Research in the Kitzes Lab focuses on measuring, understanding, and predicting biodiversity loss on a planet increasingly dominated by human activities.
 The central question that guides our research is

 Our research involves a wide variety of taxa, although our main groups of interest at the moment are temperate breeding birds and anurans.
-All of our work is heavily quantitative, drawing on both mathematical and computational methods.
-Our work has been financially supported by the National Science Foundation, National Geographic, Microsoft, the Moore Foundation, and the Academic Data Science Alliance.
+In recent years, our lab has been financially supported by the National Science Foundation, the National Fish and Wildlife Foundation, the Gordon and Betty Moore Foundation, National Geographic, Microsoft, and the Academic Data Science Alliance.

 Our lab is part of the Ecology and Evolution group in the Department of Biological Sciences at the University of Pittsburgh.
 We frequently have openings for postdocs, graduate students, and undergraduate students to join our lab.